Custom Interactivity#

 The linked stream classes supported by HoloViews are:

-BoundsX, BoundsXY, BoundsY, BoxEdit, CDSStream, CurveEdit, DoubleTap, Draw, FreehandDraw, Lasso, LinkedStream, MouseEnter, MouseLeave, PanEnd, PlotReset, PlotSize, PointDraw, PointerX, PointerXY, PointerY, PolyDraw, PolyEdit, PressUp, RangeX, RangeXY, RangeY, SelectMode, Selection1D, SelectionXY, SingleTap, Tap
+BoundsX, BoundsXY, BoundsY, BoxEdit, CDSStream, CurveEdit, DoubleTap, Draw, FreehandDraw, Lasso, LinkedStream, MouseEnter, MouseLeave, MultiAxisTap, PanEnd, PlotReset, PlotSize, PointDraw, PointerX, PointerXY, PointerY, PolyDraw, PolyEdit, PressUp, RangeX, RangeXY, RangeY, SelectMode, Selection1D, SelectionXY, SingleTap, Tap

 As you can see, most of these events are about specific interactions with a plot such as the current axis ranges (the RangeX, RangeY and RangeXY streams), the mouse pointer position (the PointerX, PointerY and PointerXY streams), click or tap positions (Tap, DoubleTap).
 Additionally there a streams to access plotting selections made using box- and lasso-select tools (Selection1D), the plot size (PlotSize) and the Bounds of a selection.
 Finally there are a number of drawing/editing streams such as BoxEdit, PointDraw, FreehandDraw, PolyDraw and PolyEdit.